-European Commission Publishes Report Warning Policymakers to Attend to Rebound Effects
+European Commission Report Warns Policy Makers to Attend to Rebound Effects

 The new report, "Addressing the Rebound Effect," councils policymakers to take full stock of rebound effects when designing energy and climate policy lest they overestimate the impact of efficiency measures.

 An excellent survey of scientific literature, the new report, completed by http://www.gv-ss.com/ on behalf of the European Commission, comes only a few months after a similar report from the Breakthrough Institute, entitled "Energy Emergence: Rebound & Backfire as Emergent Phenomena."